gchq/gaffer-docker/kubernetes/kind-deployment.md

 ## Container Images

-If the versions of the container images you would like to deploy are not available in [Docker Hub](https://hub.docker.com/u/gchq) then you will need to build them yourself and import them into your kind cluster:
+If the versions of the container images you would like to deploy are not available in [Docker Hub](https://hub.docker.com/u/gchq) then you will need to build them yourself and import them into your kind cluster.

+To import the images, run this from the kubernetes directory:

 ```bash
 export HADOOP_VERSION=${HADOOP_VERSION:-3.2.1}